Knoxville comic book store raises more than $83k to give students free copies of Maus

 KNOXVILLE, Tenn. — A Knoxville comic book store announced Monday it has raised more than $83,000 after starting an initiative last week to give away free copies of Maus for students who want to learn more about the Holocaust.

-Nirvana Comics said they would give away copies of the book because they "believe it is a must-read for everyone."
-They said all students need to do is ask for a copy by calling them or reaching out on social media.
-However, they said they had a limited supply of books so there could be a waitlist for anyone interested in reading it.
+Nirvana Comics said it would give away copies of the book because it "[believes] it is a must-read for everyone."
+It said all students need to do is ask for a copy by calling the store or reaching out on social media.
+However, it said it had a limited supply of books so there could be a waitlist for anyone interested in reading it.

 "We are going to be able to buy a copy of Maus for every student who has requested one so far.
-We got a huge waiting list from people all over the country," Rich Davis with the store said.
+We got a huge waiting list from people all over the country," said Rich Davis, who works at the store.
 "We are going to prioritize the Tennessee area.
 Then we will start shipping out.
 We are gonna be able to do that and maybe make donations to as many of the public school libraries in Tennessee as we can."

 They said they had a large order of Maus expected to arrive soon, so they could give away more copies of the book after their initial supply was loaned out or sold.